 During the current budget process, the Village examined the need to increase various revenue sources.
 Due to the implementation of the 3% cannabis tax effective July 1, 2020, no increases in revenue rates or establishment of new revenue sources for the General Fund were recommended.
+The non-home rule sales tax rate (Capital Projects Fund) will increase from 0.5% to 1.0% effective July 1, 2024 due to a referendum.
 A planned 12.5% water rate increase is included in this budget.